RadikaRules/IWBR/design-doc.md

 - Great Dex-terity - Beat game with Slater
 - WALL STUCK - Get stuck inside a wall
 ### Secret medals/in-game achievements
+- The Moon Is Right - Click on the moon on the title screen
-- The Magic Pixel(s) - Click on the moon on the title screen
+- The Magic Pixel(s) - Click on the stars on the title screen (Konami code reference)
 - Mystery Chip 1/8 - You found it!
 But what does it do?
 - The End...? - Secret ending